 Which path calls to you?

-Three pilgrimages, three traditions, three ways of walking.
+Seven pilgrimages, three traditions, many ways of walking.

 - Region